Research on creativity and creative achievement shows some creators may peak early, while others continue creating into late age.

 Galenson concluded: “There have been two very different types of artist in the modern era.
 These two types are distinguished not by their importance [but] by the methods by which they arrive at their major contributions… I call one of these methods aesthetically motivated experimentation, and the other conceptual execution.”

 The article explains, “Artists motivated by experimentation have imprecise goals and are driven by visual perceptions.
 These experimental artists tend to paint the same thing many times, rarely make preparatory sketches, and ‘aim to discover the image in the course of making it.’

 “Their work is gradual and they learn as they paint, improving over time as an artist.
 The experimental artist is often at their creative peak much older.
 Cézanne did not paint what is considered one of his most important works, Les Grandes Baigneuses until he was well into his sixties and at the end of his days.”

 “The peak for conceptual artists is much younger.
 Picasso painted Les Demoiselles d’Avignon after dozens of preparatory sketches, finally starting to paint when he was merely twenty-five.
 For the Yin sisters, it may be too early to tell whether they are experimental, conceptual, or neither.”

 But we don’t have to be creative prodigies or renowned artists in order to continue achieving creatively throughout life.

-Top photo of Zoe and Victoria Yin, from the Chinese (English language) news story: Prodigy siblings hold exhibition in Beijing – which shows more of their work.
+One news story of Zoe and Victoria Yin is in a Chinese (English language) publication: Prodigy siblings hold exhibition in Beijing – which shows more of their work.